rkirov/blog/content/posts/lean-implicits-raw.md

 ---
-title: "From Painfully Explicit to Ergonomic in Lean"
+title: "Four types of implicits in Lean (raw)"
 date: 2026-04-12T09:25:28-07:00
-draft: false
+draft: true
 ---

 Note: AI was used to edit this post.
 As a proof-of-human thought and input, I am also publishing the original